ompl/pyplusplus/docs/index.rst

 During this step `Py++` reads the code creators tree and writes the code to a disc.
 The code generation process result should not be different from the one, which would be achieved by human.
-For small project writing all code into single file is good approach, for big ones the code should be splitted into multiple files.
+For small project writing all code into single file is good approach, for big ones the code should be split into multiple files.
 `Py++` implements both strategies.